biblius/poor-mans-guide-to-pi/building-binaries-with-rust.md

 - Note: Before you do this, read until the end to set up the appropriate linker.

-For the Orange PI Zero 2, you'll be selecting an `aarch64-unknown-linux` target, but which one will depend on the OS on the pie. [rustc links libraries dynamically by default](https://doc.rust-lang.org/reference/linkage.html#static-and-dynamic-c-runtimes) so you're going to need to investigate whether your pie has them.
+For the Orange PI Zero 2, you'll be selecting an `aarch64-unknown-linux` target, but which one will depend on the OS on the pie.
+[The crab compiler links libraries dynamically by default](https://doc.rust-lang.org/reference/linkage.html#static-and-dynamic-c-runtimes) so you're going to need to investigate whether your pie has them (or just compile statically).
 When you compile the binary, you can inspect its headers by using

 ```bash
 objdump -p target/release/super_cool_app